 Q. How big is the problem of men being homeless in India?
 What is your understanding?

 Men being homeless because of problems created by wife and gender biased laws is very big in India.
 I can say this is a chronic issue without an iota of support from family members.
-This is because if they try to support the man their names appears in next FIR of wife.
+This is because if they try to support the man their names appear in next FIR of a wife.

 Police and the legal system also tries to show sympathy to the woman and try to extort the man’s family by taking undue advantage this situation.
 There is hardly any platform where these people can open up and share their pains.
 Today Indian men commit suicide in large numbers because they don’t even have their basic human rights protected.
-One of the members of our group who is music teacher at a very reputed school, was badly beaten by a Police Inspector for no reason.
+One of the members of our group who is a music teacher at a very reputed school was badly beaten by a Police Inspector for no reason.
 We had to take up the issue to the divisional commissioner and made the same inspector beg for mercy.

 Q. Can you please tell us some stories to show how men are suffering?

-In our shelter home we have got many cases to show how Indian men are suffering.
+In our shelter home, we have got many cases to show how Indian men are suffering.
 Here are some stories –